-Applications are invited in all disciplines of the liberal arts.
+Applications are invited in all disciplines.
 Fellowship recipients must be either U.S. citizens or permanent residents committed to and willing to contribute to enhancing the diversity of Consortium colleges and their faculties.
 Furthermore, candidates should have no more than five years of teaching or relevant experience before the starting date of the most recent fellowship.
 Two types of residential fellowship awards are available under this program:

 The Dissertation Fellowship

 The dissertation fellowship is intended for scholars who have completed all requirements for the Ph.D. or the M.F.A. except the dissertation.
 This fellowship is intended for scholars in the final stage of their dissertation and aims, above all, to help the fellow complete the final requirements for the degree during the year of residency.
 Dissertation fellows will receive compensation equivalent to the compensation of a starting one-year instructor at the host institution.
 Modest funds could be made available to finance proposed research and scholarship.
 Mentoring of teaching will be provided.
 Modest funds, if available, allocated for these activities will be subject to the usual institutional procedures.
 Dissertation fellows will be expected to teach the equivalent of one semester-long course during the academic year, participate in functions such as departmental seminars, and interact regularly with students.